aerospike/aerospike-client-python/README.md

 ## Dependencies

-The Aerospike Python client depends on the Aerospike C client and Lua.
+The Aerospike Python client depends on:

-This was tested on Python 2.6.6, but may work up through Python 3.x.
-You will need to install Python development packages to build this.
+- The Aerospike C client
+- Lua 5.1.5
+- Python devel Package

+The Aerospike Python Client works on Python 2.6.*, 2.7.*

 ### Aerospike C Client